laurauguc/cross-voting/README.md

 ## Key Findings

-- **Distinct Voting Patterns**: The analysis revealed that while Morena gained significant support at the federal level, this did not consistently translate to local races.
-Voters in affluent neighborhoods exhibited strong support for conservative candidates across both federal and local levels, aligning with traditional party preferences.
+- **Distinct Voting Patterns**:  The analysis reveals a significant cross-voting trend in Hermosillo, with varying levels of support for the Morena party between federal and local races.
+Wealthier neighborhoods consistently favored conservative candidates at all levels, indicating a strong preference for traditional party alignments.

-- **Contrasting Local vs. Federal Support**: Less affluent areas demonstrated robust support for Claudia Sheinbaum at the federal level but chose conservative candidates, especially from PAN, in local elections.
+- **Contrasting Local vs. Federal Support**  In less affluent areas, voters demonstrated robust support for Morena in both the presidential and local congressional races, benefiting from the party's increasing popularity and national momentum.
+However, they chose conservative candidates for the mayoral position, highlighting a divergence in voting behavior.

-- **Strategic Implications**: These insights highlight that Morena’s strong brand at the federal level does not automatically convert to local success.
-This suggests regional dynamics and voter preferences play a critical role, emphasizing the importance of tailored campaign strategies for local elections.
+- **Strategic Implications**: These insights underscore that Morena's strong federal brand does not necessarily translate uniformly into local electoral success.
+While local congressional races are influenced by this branding, it lacks the same impact in mayoral contests, where candidates are more familiar to voters and possess their unique identities.
+This suggests that regional dynamics and voter preferences are critical, emphasizing the need for tailored campaign strategies in local elections.ynamics and voter preferences play a critical role, emphasizing the importance of tailored campaign strategies for local elections.

 ## Project Features